MicrosoftDocs/azure-devops-yaml-schema/task-reference/app-center-test-v1.md

 **`calabashProfile`** - **Profile to run**<br>
 `string`.
 Optional.
 Use when `enablePrepare = true && framework = calabash`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 Profile to run.
-This value must exists in the Cucumber configuration file.
+This value must exist in the Cucumber configuration file.
 <!-- :::editable-content-end::: -->
 <br>